 3. Special Tourist Visa and Tourist Visa

 Foreigners may also apply to a Thai embassy or consulate for a Tourist Visa.
 There are two types of Thailand visit visas: the standard 60-day tourist visa, which can be extended for an additional 30 days, and the 90-day Special Tourist Visa (STV), which can be extended for 90 days twice at a local immigration office.
 There are some requirements for the STV, but it allows a visitor to stay in Thailand for maximum period of 9 months.
 The Special Tourist Visa application period is set to end in September.
+If you are still looking for your answer, do check out our complete guide on Thailand tourist visas.

 4. Travel Insurance